Ginny Turner is in her fourth season as the Wildcats' head field hockey coach.

 After serving the Wildcats as interim head coach in 2007 and assistant coach for the two prior seasons, Turner served as head coach in 2008, leading the Wildcats to an overall record of 10-10 and a 3-3 NorPac mark.
 In her first year, Turner led the Wildcats to a 4-2 win over Longwood in the 2007 NorPac tournament, the team's first opening round victory since 2000.

-Last season, Turner guided the Wildcats to a 7-12 mark and saw the team’s top scorers, Jennie Mostellar and Clare Perry, earn All-NorPac second team honors.
+In 2009, Turner guided the Wildcats to a 7-12 mark and saw the team’s top scorers, Jennie Mostellar and Clare Perry, earn All-NorPac second team honors.
 Senior Liz Luckey received the Sheryl Johnson Academic Award and was named to the NorPac All-Tournament team.

 Following the 2008 season, Davidson received votes in the STX/NFHCA Division I National Coaches Poll for the first time in school history after Turner guided the ‘Cats to a fifth-place finish in the NorPac tournament.
 The Wildcats got 16 votes in the poll, good for a No. 26 national ranking, the best finish ever by a Davidson field hockey squad.
 A trio of 'Cats earned postseason recognition from the NorPac Conference under Turner's tutelage.
 Seniors Himelfarb and Tyler Kirkland, and freshman Kathelijn van der Ven were named to the All-NorPac Team for their play.